 Procedures to Identify Instances of Non-Compliance - Other Laws and Regulations (Ref: Para.
-6, 154)
+6, 15)

-- A139.
+- A13.
 Certain other laws and regulations may need particular attention by the auditor because they have a fundamental effect on the operations of the entity (as described in paragraph 6(b)).
-Non-compliance with laws and regulations that have a fundamental effect on the operations of the entity may cause the entity to cease operations, or call into question the entity's continuance as a going concern.12 For example, non-compliance with the requirements of the entity's license or other entitlement to perform its operations could have such an impact (e.g.for example, for a bank, non-compliance with capital or investment requirements).^{12a} There are also many laws and regulations relating principally to the operating aspects of the entity that typically do not affect the financial statements and are not captured by the entity's information systems relevant to financial reporting. - A140.
-As the financial reporting consequences of other laws and regulations can vary depending on the entity's operations, the audit procedures required by paragraph 154 are directed to bringing to the auditor's attention instances of non-compliance with laws and regulations that may have a material effect on the financial statements. - A140-1.
+Non-compliance with laws and regulations that have a fundamental effect on the operations of the entity may cause the entity to cease operations, or call into question the entity's continuance as a going concern.
+For example, non-compliance with the requirements of the entity's license or other entitlement to perform its operations could have such an impact (e.g., for a bank, non-compliance with capital or investment requirements).
+There are also many laws and regulations relating principally to the operating aspects of the entity that typically do not affect the financial statements and are not captured by the entity's information systems relevant to financial reporting. - A14.
+As the financial reporting consequences of other laws and regulations can vary depending on the entity's operations, the audit procedures required by paragraph 15 are directed to bringing to the auditor's attention instances of non-compliance with laws and regulations that may have a material effect on the financial statements. - A14-1.
 When determining the type of procedures necessary in a particular instance the auditor takes account of the particular entity concerned and the complexity of the law and regulations with which it is required to comply.
 In general, a small entity which does not operate in a regulated area will require few specific procedures compared with a large multinational corporation carrying on complex, regulated business.

 Non-Compliance Brought to the Auditor's Attention by Other Audit Procedures (Ref: Para.
-165)
+16)

-- A154.
+- A15.
 Audit procedures applied to form an opinion on the financial statements may bring instances of non-compliance or suspected non-compliance with laws and regulations to the auditor's attention.
-For example, such audit procedures may include: - Reading minutes; - Inquiring of the entity's management and in-house legal counsel or external legal counsel concerning litigation, claims and assessments; and - Performing substantive tests of details of classes of transactions, account balances or disclosures. - A11-1.
-In the UK, the auditor is alert for instances of possible or actual non-compliance with laws and regulations including those that might incur obligations for partners and staff in audit firms to report to a regulatory or other enforcement authority.
-See paragraphs A11-2 and A19-1-A19-12.
+For example, such audit procedures may include: - Reading minutes; - Inquiring of the entity's management and in-house legal counsel or external legal counsel concerning litigation, claims and assessments; and - Performing substantive tests of details of classes of transactions, account balances or disclosures.